Photovoltaic Types and PV Cell Technologies

-We now know that the basic operation of a semiconductor photovoltaic cell involves two steps.
+We now know that the basic operation of a semiconductor photovoltaic types of cell involves two steps.
 The first is the absorption of light which leads to the generation of electron-hole pairs within the photovoltaic material, while the second is the separation of these electron-hole pairs giving rise to an electrical current which flows in an external circuit.
-Also, the built-in potential barrier of the PN-junction separates these electron-hole pairs created by light producing an external potential of about 0.5 volts from the photovoltaic cell.
+Also, the built-in potential barrier of the PN-junction separates these electron-hole pairs created by light producing an external potential of about 0.50 volts (one-half a volt) from the single photovoltaic cell.

 Photovoltaic (PV) cells require only daylight and not direct sunlight in order to generate electricity which means that they can also generate electricity even on cloudy days, but standard types of photovoltaic cells have a very low conversion efficiency.
 The higher a photovoltaic cells conversion efficiency, the more electricity it generates for a given area of exposure to the sunlight and for standard silicon PV cells this is about 8% increasing to 25% for the more expensive types of photovoltaic cell.